History of English cricket (1726–1750): 1726–1730

+Penshurst Park cricket ground, with a pavilion which was a later addition (pictured in 2012).

 In June 1728, the Swiss traveller César-François de Saussure noted in his journal the frequency with which he saw cricket being played while he was making his journeys across southern England.
 He referred to county matches as "a commonplace" and wrote that "everyone plays it, the common people and also men of rank".
 If they were a commonplace, they were also keenly contested to the point where winning teams would proclaim their county's superiority.
 In August of the same year, a game at Penshurst Park (near Tonbridge) between Kent and Sussex was won by Kent.
 The teams were organised by Edwin Stead (Kent) and Sir William Gage (Sussex).
-Stead's team had earlier won two games against the 2nd Duke of Richmond's XI (also representing Sussex) and their victory over Gage's XI was reported as "the third time this summer that the Kent men have been too expert for those of Sussex".
+Edwin Stead's XI had earlier won two games against the 2nd Duke of Richmond's XI (also representing Sussex), and their victory over Sir William Gage's XI was reported as "the third time this summer that the Kent men have been too expert for those of Sussex".

-In August 1729, there was a return match, again at Penshurst Park, between Stead's XI and Gage's XI – alternatively titled Kent (Stead's XI) v Sussex, Surrey & Hampshire (Gage's XI).
+In August 1729, there was a return match, again at Penshurst Park, between Stead's XI and Gage's XI – alternatively titled Kent (Stead's XI) versus Sussex, Surrey & Hampshire (Gage's XI).
 This was won by Gage's team, apparently by the earliest known innings victory.
 A match report singled out Thomas Waymark of Sussex for special praise, saying that he "turned the scale of victory, which for some years past has been generally on the Kentish side".
 It is from 1729 that sources tended to use county names instead of a patron's XI.
 A match on 24 June between Kent and Sussex is the first to feature a team that is expressly called Sussex, though the teams raised by Gage and Richmond in earlier seasons are understood to have been composed mainly, if not entirely, of Sussex players.
-On 26 August, the Daily Journal announced a Kent v Surrey match as "Mr Steed (sic) of Kent and his Company, against the best Players in the County of Surrey".
+On 26 August, the Daily Journal announced a Kent versus Surrey match as "Mr Steed (sic) of Kent and his Company, against the best Players in the County of Surrey".